On orthogonal polar spaces: Elliptic gap

-of length $\fd=|\delta|+1$.
+of length $\fd=|\delta|$.
 Moreover, the chain $\fE$ can be enriched to a maximal chain $\fE^E$ of length $2\fd$ of nice subspaces of $\cP$ as follows

 \end{lemma} \begin{proof} By Theorem~\ref{thm hyperb lines}, $\cP$ is either a hyperbolic or an elliptic orthogonal polar space.
-If $\cP$ is of hyperbolic type than $\fd=0$ and there is nothing to prove.
+If $\cP$ is of hyperbolic type, then $\fd=0$ and there is nothing to prove.
 Suppose $\cP$ to be an elliptic polar space.
 Then $\dim(V)=2n+2\fd$.
 By Theorem~\ref{t:exists}, there are maximal well-ordered chains of elliptic polar spaces in $\cP$ and their maximum element is $\cP$ itself.
-Using Corollary~\ref{c1}, we can enrich these chains to well-ordered chains of nice subspaces of $\cP$ like in~\eqref{eqn} where the $\cE_{i}$ are all elliptic, and the subspaces $\varepsilon (\cP_i)$ are described by a quadratic form having bilinearization with radical of dimension $1.$ Moreover, $\cE_{i}$ is a hyperplane in $\cP_i$ and $\cP_i$ is a hyperplane in $\cE_{i+1}$.
-As a hyperplane of a polar subspace is indeed a maximal subspace, it follows that the chain~\eqref{eqn} is a maximal well ordered chain of nice subspaces of $\cP$ with $2\fd$ terms.
+Using Corollary~\ref{c1}, we can enrich these chains to well-ordered chains of nice subspaces of $\cP$ like in~\eqref{eqn}, where the subspaces $\cE_{i}$ are all elliptic, and the subspaces $\varepsilon (\cP_i)$ are described by a quadratic form having bilinearization with radical of dimension $1$.
+Moreover, $\cE_{i}$ is a hyperplane in $\cP_i$ and $\cP_i$ is a hyperplane in $\cE_{i+1}$.
+As a hyperplane of a polar subspace is indeed a maximal subspace, it follows that the chain~\eqref{eqn} is a maximal well ordered chain of nice subspaces of $\cP$ with $2\fd$ terms. \end{proof} We keep on using the notation of Setting~\ref{notazione}. \begin{lemma} Let $\cE$ be a nice subspace of $\cP$ which is maximal with respect to the property that all its hyperbolic lines contain exactly two points (i.e.\ $\cE$ is a maximal elliptic subspace).
+Put $[T]:=\langle\varepsilon(\cE)\rangle$.
+Then $T$ is a complement of $\mathrm{Rad}(f)$ in $V$ that is